 Starting around 6 pm and closing doors at 6 am, it’s a good example of how Spanish people like to party.

 3. White Coast Festival

-I personally like it and thing its worth a mention because its a different proposal, I have been always a big fan of empowering the crowd to bring things to life and seeing the White coast happening will open possibilities to other similar events, so, lets see if this will become real.
+I personally like it and think its worth a mention because its a different proposal, I have been always a big fan of empowering the crowd to bring things to life and seeing the White coast happening will open possibilities to other similar events, so, let’s see if this will become reality.

-The dates are not closed yet, but you can buy your early bird tickets, and back the project, for only 10 euros per person here!
+The dates are not closed yet, but you can buy your early bird tickets, and back the project, for only 10 euros per person on Kickstarter.

-Valen & Jesper have been travelling for about 3 years now, they settle down in Berlín for a while and from here plan their next adventure.
-You can find many advices about a Backpacking trip through South America in their blog.
+Valen & Jesper have been traveling for about 3 years now, they settle down in Berlín for a while and from here plan their next adventure.
 Follow them on Facebook.